SayBender/SEFEE/README.md

 "Segal, M., & Xiao, Y. (2011).
 Multivariate random forests.
 Wiley Interdisciplinary Reviews: Data Mining and Knowledge Discovery, 1(1), 80-87."

-An implementation of MVRF already exists using R (https://cran.r-project.org/web/packages/MultivariateRandomForest/MultivariateRandomForest.pdf), however this implementation works only on very small scale data.
+An implementation of MVRF already exists using R with very detailed documentation (https://cran.r-project.org/web/packages/MultivariateRandomForest/MultivariateRandomForest.pdf), You can use our sample data with that package as well.
+However this implementation works only on very small scale data.

 Thus, using Bagged trees in MATLAB R2019 (treeBagger) we implemented MVRF with some differences.
 The R implementation uses a matrix reponse variable, however, response variable in Bagged trees is column vector.
 So we train multiple bagged trees (one for each error type).
 More details are specified in MVRFdo.m.